knthompson26/Childhood-social-isolation-trajectories_GMM/README.md

 1. sex_interactions_outcomes_isolation_THREE_trajectories.Rmd
  - Sex interaction terms are added to outcome regressions
  - Where significant interactions occur, regressions are rerun for males and females separately

+2. mplus_3step_sensitivity.Rmd
+ - Outcome tables were imported from Mplus BCH approach and prepared for manuscript

 If you have any queries with the above, please contact katherine.n.thompson@kcl.ac.uk